run-serverless/signup-form/README.md

 # Early Access Signup Form

-Collection early access signups using a simple form and Serverless backend.
+Collect early access signups using a simple form or API request and Serverless backend.

 Deploys infrastructure to handle signups including: